 Coordinating, training and promoting best practices in the EMS community

-In 2010, the American Heart Association updated it's Guidelines for CPR and Emergency Cardiovascular Care for SCA victims.
+In 2015, the American Heart Association updated its Guidelines for CPR and Emergency Cardiovascular Care for SCA victims.
 They include:

 - Improving the recognition of SCA by 911 call takers and urging 911 call takers to instruct callers to begin chest compressions while awaiting EMS arrival.